ma08/ma08.github.com/_posts/2015-03-25-Never-go-full-localhost.md

 to connect to the machine running locally using local IP address - even after disabling the proxy.
-So the only option left was to deploy the server and present the app on the same machine and it wasn't possible as we had no clue how to run/setup `mongoDB` and `node` on windows - so this was never really an option.
+So the only option left was to deploy the server and present the app on the same machine and it wasn't possible as we had no clue how to run/setup `mongoDB` and `node` on Windows - so this was never really an option.
 So we had to continue debugging this nasty "bug".

 We have finally decided that the logical thing to do next was to change the location of testing it.
 Hey, when you are getting bad results, some parameter needs to be changed and we chose to change the location as the lab we were in had its network configuration somewhat changed so we were a bit doubtful about it.
-We went to a different lab and started doing the samething with no results.
-So after fucking around for 6 hours, we finally thought something might be wrong with our code instead of blaming the proxy or Microsoft or the unvierse.
+We went to a different lab and started doing the same thing with no variation in results.
+So after fucking around for 6 hours, `we finally thought something might be wrong with our code instead of blaming the proxy or Microsoft or the unvierse`.
 We have independently reached the conclusion that using the address `localhost` might be the problem.

-I didn't think much about this earlier as being the layman I am, I thought any requests coming to the machine (on different addresses - local, global etc) would be received by your server.
+I didn't think much about this earlier as being the layman I am, I thought any requests coming to the machine (on different addresses - local, global etc) would be received by your server when using `localhost` as the host.
 Boy, I couldn't have been more wrong. `localhost` is meant for local testing.
 That's it.
 You can't access a computer running a server on `localhost` from an external machine.
-Hell you can't access the server from the same machine using the local IP.
+You can't access the server from the same machine using the local IP.
 > localhost is a hostname that means this computer and may be used to access the computer's own network services via its loopback network interface.
 Using the loopback interface bypasses local network interface hardware.
 The local loopback mechanism may be useful for testing software during development, independently of any networking configurations.
 For example, if a computer has been configured to provide a website, directing a locally running web browser to http://localhost may display its home page.
 >On most computer systems, "localhost" resolves to the IP address 127.0.0.1, which is the most commonly used IPv4 loopback address, and to the IPv6 loopback address ::1.